Assault and Battery - Torts

 Practice Question: Erin is very angry at Marshall.
 She walks up behind him and acts as if she is going to hit him with a baseball bat.
 Fortunately for Marshall, she decides against her plan before Marshall becomes aware.
 Still annoyed, however, she walks up to Marshal and slaps him in the face.
 Marshall did not expect to be slapped and was taken totally by surprise.
 If Marshall sues Erin, what causes of action will likely prevail?

-- Assault is any intentional act that causes another person to fear that she is about to suffer physical harm.
+- Assault is an intentional act that causes another person to fear that she is about to suffer physical harm.
 This definition recognizes that placing another person in fear of imminent bodily harm is itself an act deserving of punishment, even if the victim of assault is not physically harmed.
-Even though contact is not generally necessary for an assault offence, a conviction for assault still requires criminal act.
-In order to commit an assault an individual need only have “general intent”.
-Battery on the other hand is the offence of causing physical harm to another person.
-Battery is the intentional offensive or harmful touching of another person without their consent.
+Even though contact is not generally necessary for an assault offense, a conviction for assault still requires a criminal act.
+In order to commit an assault, an individual need only have general intent.
+Battery on the other hand is the offense of causing physical harm to another person.
+The battery is the intentional offensive or harmful touching of another person without their consent.
 Under this general definition, a battery offense requires all of the following: